CalderaWP/caldera-api-client/manual/overview.md

 Get entries of a form.

 #### Acceptable Usage Of Admin Clients
-Admin clients are designed to be used on pages that only someone who has access to the account or owns the current site.
-These clients will expose secret keys, so should only be employed where the use knows these secrets.
+Admin clients are designed to be used on pages that only someone who has access to the account or owns the current site will be authorized to view.
+These clients will expose secret keys, so they should only be used where the current user knows these secrets.

-OK: Caldera Forms settings page that is accessible only to admin users
+* OK: Caldera Forms settings page that is accessible only to admin users
-OK: Caldera Forms Pro UI that requires login
+* OK: Caldera Forms Pro UI that requires login
-NOT OK: Any publicly addressable page.
+* NOT OK: Any publicly addressable page.
-NOT OK: Front-end rendering of a Caldera Form.
+* NOT OK: Front-end rendering of a Caldera Form.

 ## Usage